antmicro/sdi-mipi-bridge-hw/README.rst

 * Supports SMPTE ST 425 (Level A and Level B), SMPTE ST 424, SMPTE ST 292, SMPTE ST 259-C and DVB-ASI as defined by the Semtec GS2971 specification
 * Integrated loopback BNC connector for easy daisy-chaining with multiple SDI video accessories
 * Audio de-embedder for 8 channels of 48kHz audio exposed on I2S 10 pin header
-* Two 4 lane MIPI CSI-2 interfaces with up to 6 Gbps, each exposed on the 50 pin FFC connector.
+* Two 4-lane MIPI CSI-2 interfaces with up to 6 Gbps, each exposed on the 50 pin FFC connector.
 * I2C configuration interface to handle CrossLink FPGA and SDI deserializer
 * SPI interface for CrossLink configuration
 * 12x DIP switches to initially configure the deserializer